bkorkmaz29/Algorithms-and-Data-Structures/Sequence/README.md

 The produce function should create a third sequence which will contain up to limit chunks, if both input sequences are large enough.

-The start_1 and start_2 arguments tell from which element in seq_1 and seq_2 the produce function should start creating the chunks.
+The start_1 and start_2 arguments tell from which element in seq_1 and seq_2 the produce function should start creating the chunks.<br>

-Made for Algorithms and Data Structures class in Warsa University of Technology
+### *Made for Algorithms and Data Structures class in Warsa University of Technology.*